Skip to content

 While both IMDb and TMDb IDs are unique, TMDb can occasionally remove IDs entirely, sometimes only to be re-added with a new ID later.
 However, due to using TMDb as its metadata source, they can be seen as "more aligned" with Radarr.
 IMDb IDs on the other hand, once present, are very accurate and rarely ever change.

-This naming scheme is made to be used with the New Plex Agent,
+This naming scheme is designed to work with the New Plex Agent.

-However, this means that if you have two copies of a movie with different editions in a single merged library - for example, a 1080p Directors Cut and a 2160p Theatrical Edition - then these will show as two separate items in Plex.
+However, this means that if you have two copies of a movie with different editions in a single merged library - for example, a 1080p Director's Cut and a 2160p Theatrical Edition - these will appear as two separate items in Plex.

 TMDb is usually better as it guarantees a match, IMDb only gets matched if the TMDb entry has the correct IMDb ID association.